CanUnesi/QMK-on-K6/README.md

 		new_led_state[corrected_index].g = g;
 		new_led_state[corrected_index].b = b;
 	}
-Open the following file in your qmk_firmware directory:
+Open the following file in your qmk_firmware directory depending on your layout (ansi/iso):

 	keyboards/keychron/k6/keymaps/ansi/keymap.c
 Add the following lines after the keymap array: